Albertzue/learning_language/english/from_books.md

 ## fallback  `A fallback plan or position can be used if other plans do not succeed or other things are not available`
 fallbackNTP

+## hassles   `(a situation causing) difficulty or trouble`
+They’ve greatly improved the productivity of millions of developers by eliminating many of the hassles, costs, and “undifferentiated heavy lifting” of dealing with servers, from security patching to autoscaler tuning.